 Your Local Concierge

-In many places, your boat man becomes like a concierge for your stay.
-He can arrange almost anything you want, from dinner recommendations and reservations ashore to arranging tours to getting your laundry done.
+But this is not the case in other islands, and although the process can be somewhat frustrating and overwhelming, using one of these informal island concierges will help you get anything you want, from dinner recommendations and reservations ashore to arranging tours to getting your laundry done.
 If you want fresh fruit or commemorative t-shirts, let him know, and he'll bring something out to you, find the right guy to get it, or give you tips on the best market days and stalls to find what you want.

 In a place like Dominica, the boat men work through an extensive network of family, friends and business contacts to meet your needs.
-They've got excellent local knowledge and can make your stay nicer.
-For example, some boat men can arrange fantastic eco-tours of the island, sometimes leading the expedition themselves.
+They've got excellent local knowledge and can make your stay a whole lot easier and more convenient, and even score you better prices ashore.
+Some boat men can even arrange fantastic eco-tours of the island, sometimes leading the expedition themselves.